 East Tennessee PBS holds regular meetings which are open to members of our community.
 Per Corporation of Public Broadcasting guidelines, we broadcast announcements of these meetings on consecutive days, three times each day, during each calendar quarter.
 A portion of some meetings may be in closed session.
+For details of the closed meeting session please click here.
 All meetings are held at the East Tennessee PBS offices at 1611 East Magnolia Avenue, Knoxville, TN 37917, unless otherwise noted.

 Board of Directors meetings:

 Meetings are held on the second Tuesday of February, May, August and November, at 5 p.m.